danielHava/compose-wordpress/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-  1. Clone the repo
+  1. clone the repo
   2. cd compose-wordpress
   3. vim .env and add your environment varibles
-  4. sed s/&DOMAIN&/your_domain/g ./nginx/nginx-nossl.conf > ./nginx/nginx.conf
+  4. sed s/&DOMAIN&/your_domain/g ./nginx-conf/nginx-nossl.conf > ./nginx/nginx.conf
   5. sed -i s/&DOMAIN&/your_domain/g ./docker-compose.yaml
   6. sed -i s/&EMAIL&/your_email/g ./docker-compose.yaml
   7. docker-compose up -d will execute the containers